SQLMatches/API/README.md

 ## SQLMatches 0.0.3
 SQLMatches is a completely free & open source CS:GO match statistics & demo recording tool.
+If you need any help feel free to ask on our [discord](https://discord.gg/guYFTjt), please don't open a issue unless if its code related.

 [Consider donating to help support hosting this project!](https://www.patreon.com/wardweeb)